EGYPTIAN ANTIQUITIES GUIDE

 The Akhenaten colossal head

-The colossal head of Amenhotep IV, or Akhenaten, in Room 25 belongs to the Amarna period, the revolutionary episode of the 14th century BCE when royal art broke sharply with older Egyptian conventions and moved toward a far more naturalistic style.
-In a collection built on continuity, this object matters because it marks rupture.
+The head belongs to the Amarna period, the revolutionary episode of the 14th century BCE when royal art moved away from older Egyptian conventions.[5]

 The chronological circuit